- Gmail's auto-complete feature allows you to select email addresses when you start typing in the To field.

-4. Open Gmail in Chrome’s Incognito Mode
+4. Open Gmail in Chrome’s incognito mode

 To do that, click the Customize Google Chrome button.
 Then select the New incognito window option.

-5. Reset the Browser
+5. Reset the browser

-6. Delete Gmail Accounts From Apple Devices
+6. Delete Gmail accounts from Apple devices

 Users utilizing their Gmail accounts on Apple devices might need to delete those accounts from the iPads or iPhones to fix auto-complete.

-Users can do that on iPad versions 10.3 or earlier by tapping Settings > Mail, and selecting the Gmail account to delete.
+Users can do that on iPad versions 10.3 or earlier by tapping Settings > Mail and selecting the Gmail account to delete.
 Then select the Delete Account option.

 The above resolutions might fix Gmail’s auto-complete for some users.
 Note that Gmail‘s auto-complete has had bugs in the past, so on some occasions, users might need to wait for Google to fix auto-complete issues.

-FAQ: Learn more about Gmail autocomplete
+FAQ: Learn more about Gmail auto-complete

 - How do I autocomplete in Gmail?